 Anytime you’re adding a new circuit or making significant changes to your home’s wiring, you’ll likely need to pull a permit from your local building department.
 This process ensures a qualified inspector reviews the work to confirm it’s done safely and to code.
 If you’re just replacing a light fixture, you probably don’t need one, but extending a circuit often falls into a gray area.
 When in doubt, it’s always best to call a professional.
 A licensed electrician will know exactly when a permit is required and can handle the entire process for you, ensuring everything is safe and compliant for any electrical repairs or larger projects.

-Common Wire Extension Mistakes to Avoid
+3 Common (and Dangerous) Wire Extension Mistakes

 Even a seemingly straightforward project like extending a wire can go wrong if you’re not careful.
 Knowing the common pitfalls ahead of time is the best way to ensure your work is safe, effective, and up to code.
 From using the wrong materials to making a simple connection error, small mistakes can lead to big problems, including electrical shorts, fire hazards, or failed inspections.
 Let’s walk through some of the most frequent missteps so you can confidently avoid them in your own project.
 Taking a moment to double-check your work against these common errors will give you peace of mind and a much safer result.

-Using the Wrong Wire Gauge or Materials
+Mistake #1: Using the Wrong Wire or Connectors

 One of the most critical mistakes is using a wire with the wrong gauge.
 The gauge indicates the wire’s thickness, which determines how much electrical current it can safely carry.
 Using a wire that’s too thin for the circuit’s amperage can cause it to overheat, melt its insulation, and create a serious fire risk.
 Always match the new wire’s gauge to the existing wire in the circuit.
 You can find the gauge printed on the wire’s outer sheathing.
 Similarly, make sure you’re using the correct type of wire for the location—for example, standard NM-B cable is for dry, indoor locations only.